Indonesian Democratic Party of Struggle: 1999–2004: Election victory, the Wahid–Megawati administrations, and splits

-2004 elections
+2004–2014: Opposition to the Yudhoyono administration

 By 2004, the reformist sentiments that had led PDI-P to victory in the 1999 elections had died down.
 Many were disappointed with what the reform process had achieved thus far and were also disappointed with Megawati's presidency.
 This was reflected in the 2004 legislative election, PDI-P obtained 18.5% of the total vote, down from the 33.7% it obtained in 1999.
 PDI-P nominated Megawati as its presidential candidate for the 2004 presidential election.
 Several running mates were considered, including Hamzah Haz (to renew the partnership), Susilo Bambang Yudhoyono (SBY), and Jusuf Kalla.
 Megawati eventually selected Nahdatul Ulama chairman Hasyim Muzadi as her running mate.
 It was expected that she would appeal to nationalist sentiments while Hasyim would appeal to Islamist voters.
 In the first round of elections, the pairing came second to SBY/Kalla.
 To improve their chances in the run-off, the PDI-P formed a coalition with the PPP, Golkar, the Reform Star Party (PBR) and the Prosperous Peace Party (PDS) in August 2004.
 However, they were defeated in the run-off against SBY/Kalla.
 The National Coalition then turned their eyes on being the opposition in the DPR for the SBY/Kalla government.
 With Kalla's election as chairman of Golkar, Golkar defected to the government's side, leaving the PDI-P as the only major opposition party in the DPR.

-2005 party congress

 On 28 March 2005, the second PDI-P Congress was held in Sanur, Bali where Megawati was re-elected to the chairpersonship for a third term.
 Her brother, Guruh Sukarnoputra, was chosen as head of the party's Education and Culture department.
 This congress was noted for the formation of a faction called the Renewal of PDI-P Movement.
 It called for a renewal of the party leadership if it was to win the 2009 legislative elections.
 Although they attended the Congress, the members left once Megawati was re-elected.
 In December 2005, these same members would form the Democratic Renewal Party (PDP).

-2009 elections

 The party came third in the 2009 legislative election with 14% of the votes.
 It had 95 seats in the DPR.
 Megawati was chosen as the presidential candidate, this time with a coalition between the Great Indonesia Movement Party and PDI-P themselves, with Prabowo Subianto as her running mate.
 They lost to SBY, with Boediono as vice-president, who won 26.6% of the vote.

-2014 elections

-In March 2014, the party nominated Jakarta governor Joko Widodo as its presidential candidate, with Jusuf Kalla as his running mate.
-The pairing won with 53.15% of the vote, and PDI-P returned as the largest party in the DPR, winning nearly 19% of the vote.